U.S. AIR FORCE ACADEMY PLANETARIUM

-Visitors can enjoy several trails from 5 am until sundown daily.
-Be sure to pack sunscreen and layers of clothing as the mountain weather can change quickly.
-Bring a buddy to explore the Rampart Range and carry water with you to stay hydrated too!
+Visitors can enjoy several trails from 5 a.m. until sundown daily.
+Pack sunscreen and layers of clothing as the mountain weather can change quickly.
+Bring a buddy to explore the Rampart Range and carry water with you to stay hydrated.
 Here’s a list of all the trails available to explore.

 ARE THERE DINING OPTIONS AVAILABLE FOR VISITORS ON BASE?

 Yes, there are plenty of options for grabbing a snack or meal while you are on the base.
-Options include fast food and favorite chains, pub fare, and several restaurants serving lunch and dinner.
+They include fast food and favorite chains, pub fare and several restaurants serving lunch and dinner.
 Here is a list of all the dining options and their hours of operation.

 WHAT KIND OF EVENTS HAPPEN AT U.S. AIR FORCE ACADEMY?

-There are plenty of events year-round at the base.
-For a full schedule of events, visit the US AFA’s website.
-The Air Force Academy cadets compete on 27 NCAA Division 1 team, primarily within the Mountain West Conference.
-Get tickets to an upcoming game and cheer on the Falcons during their most popular sporting events including football, basketball, volleyball and hockey, call 719-472-1895 or visit www.goairforcefalcons.com.
+There are events year-round at the base.
+For a full schedule, visit the Academy’s calendar of events.
+The U.S. Air Force Academy cadets compete on 27 NCAA Division I teams, primarily within the Mountain West Conference.
+To get tickets to an upcoming game and cheer on the Falcons during their most popular sporting events including football, basketball, volleyball and hockey, call 719-472-1895 or visit www.goairforcefalcons.com.